Amila-Rukshan/winzigc-compiler/Developer.md

 #### Debug build

-In the root of the project run bazel build command to build the winzigc binary:
+In the root of the project, run the Bazel build command to build the Winzigc binary:
 ```
 bazel build --cxxopt='-std=c++17' //winzigc/main:cmd --strip=never -c dbg --sandbox_debug --spawn_strategy=local
 ```